HL7/smart-app-launch/spec/index.md

 The EHR decides whether to grant or deny access.
-This decision is communicated to the app when the EHR authorization server returns an authorization code.
+This decision is communicated to the app when the EHR authorization server returns an authorization code (or, if denying access, an error response).
 Authorization codes are short-lived, usually expiring within around one minute.
 The code is sent when the EHR authorization server redirects the browser to the app's <code>redirect_uri</code>, with the following URL parameters: